jlupini/nf_tools/README.md

 **IMPORTANT:** Scripts now require up-to-date pseudo effects and the Before-Effects library.
 If you add an alias to the `nf_startup.jsx` script in your `Scripts > Startup` folder, pseudo effects will be automatically updated whenever you open AE.
 See the notes for `Startup` for more details.

 **Setting up submodules:** To update the Before Effects submodule you may simply write: `git submodule update --recursive --remote ` (and add an `--init` if needed).
 However, this doesn't work you may need to manually add the Before Effects submodule.
-To do this, first delete the Before Effects folder (which, if recently cloned this repo, should be empty).
-Then write `git submodule add https://github.com/jlupini/Before-Effects.git <path to where Before Effects should be located relative to your pwd>`.
+To do this, first delete the Before Effects folder (which, if you recently cloned this repo, should be empty).
+Then write `git submodule add https://github.com/jlupini/Before-Effects.git <path>`.

 ### Current Droplets